How often do you use Facebook, Instagram, Twitter, or LinkedIn?

 If you’re like most Canadians, the answer is daily.

 In fact, according to the Canadian Internet Registration Authority (CIRA), 67% of all Canadians use social media daily.
 These social media networks provide digital communities for people to connect and share information, ideas and entertainment.

-Social media is a digital technology that facilitates the creation and sharing of information, ideas, and other forms of content via digital communities and networks.
+Social media is a digital technology that facilitates the creating and sharing of information, ideas, and other forms of content via digital communities and networks.

 We are social beings that have a fundamental human need to connect with each other.
 The more we feel a deep sense of connection with others, the more we feel a sense of belonging to a community, creating happiness and meaning in our lives.

 If you want to connect with people and be part of their community, you need to go where the community is.
 You need to be connecting before you are actually needed.